Rounge-lab/mock_mycobiome/README.md

     cd ./Mock_fungal
     snakemake
 ```
-The EukDetect and the HumanMycobiomeScan (MycobiomeScan v2.0) classifications are performed independently using the original pipeline/script.
-Configuration scripts used for EukDetect are located in `./mock_conda/eukdetect_equal_{reads/coverage}.yaml`
+The EukDetect and the HumanMycobiomeScan (MycobiomeScan v2.0) classifications are performed independently using the original pipeline/commands.
+Configuration scripts for EukDetect are located in `./mock_conda/eukdetect_equal_{reads/coverage}.yaml`

 3. `{kraken/metaphlan/hms/eukdetect}_summary.py` - Summarize taxonomy predictions on species/genus and family levels; find true and false positives.
 These summaries will be used further for all the analyses

+4. `check_presence_database.py` - Find which mock community species are deposited in the databases; make a summary of genomes characteristics (*Figure 1*)

-4. `abundance_estimation.py` - Calculate relative abundance on different taxonomy levels; calculate RMSE; compare equal reads vs equal coverage predictions; generate boxplot (Figure 2b)
+5. `abundance_estimation.py` - Calculate relative abundance on different taxonomy levels; calculate RMSE; compare equal reads vs equal coverage predictions; generate boxplot (*Figure 2b*)

-5. `summarize_prec_recall.py` - Calculate precision, recall and F1 score for all tools; compare equal reads vs equal coverage predictions; generate boxplot (Figure 2a); Calculate Pearson correlation to community richness (Figure 2c).
+6. `summarize_prec_recall.py` - Calculate precision, recall and F1 score for all tools; compare equal reads vs equal coverage predictions; generate boxplot (*Figure 2a*); Calculate Pearson correlation to community richness (*Figure 2c*).
 Note that for this part, RMSE results from `abundance_estimation.py` should be available

-6. `check_presence_database.py` - Find which mock community species are deposited in the databases; make a summary of genomes characteristics (Figure 1)
+7. `create_datasets_itol.py` - Generate files for visualization of phylogenetic tree with [iTOL](https://itol.embl.de) (used for *Figure 3a*)

-7. `ER_EC_detection.py` - Find which species/genera/families were differentially detected between equal reads and equal coverage mock communities by tested tools
+8. `taxa_detection.py` - Find which species/genera/families were differentially detected between equal reads and equal coverage mock communities by tested tools; which genera are not detected in case there are more than 1 species per genus (*Figure 3b*); presense of unidentified genera in the databases

-8. `create_datasets_itol.py` - Generate files for visualization of phylogenetic tree with iTOL